2018deckerd/StudentSort/README.md

-# StudentSort
+# bubble-sort-students-starter
-Assignment on sorting students by their last names
+Repo with starter code for bubble sorting objects lab.